 What if you’ve had the same auto insurance company for your entire adult life?
 Do you have to stay with the same company – even if your rates keep going up?

 Redditor CaptianTwisty is right — If you can get a better deal by shopping around for a new company that offers lower rates for the same level of coverage, it could definitely be worth it.
+(Psst: one in three Americans say they have never re-shopped for home or auto insurance.
+Don't let this be you!)

 5. Recently married?
 Make sure to update your policy details